-NAME OF COMMITTEE AND MEMBERS FUNCTIONS OF THE COMMITTEE NUMBER OF MEETINGS/ CONSENT ACTIONS IN FISCAL 2002 0 Prepares the annual report of the audit committee to be included in our proxy statement NOMINATING & GOVERNANCE: Uzi Zucker, Chair Sherwood M. Weiser 0 Identifies individuals qualified to become board members 1 Stuart Subotnick 0 Selects the slate of director nominees for the annual meeting of shareholders COMPENSATION: 0 Develops and recommends corporate governance principles 3 Sherwood M. Weiser, Chair Modesto A. Maidique Uzi Zucker 0 Discharges the board's responsibilities relating to the compensation of independent directors and executive officers 3 0 Administers stock incentive plans 0 Makes grants of stock and option awards 0 Prepares the annual report on executive compensation to be included in our proxy statement 0 Makes recommendations to the board with respect to incentive compensation and equity-based plans
+Name of Committee and Members Functions of the Committee Number of Meeting Consent Actions i Fiscal 2002 EXECUTIVE: Micky Arison, Chair Howard S. Frank Maks L. Birnbach Uzi Zucker Exercises the authority of the full board of directors in between board meetings 16 AUDIT: Stuart Subotnick, Chair Richard G. Capen, Jr. Arnold W. Donald Inspects the work and written reports of our internal audit department Reviews submissions from independent auditors Selects independent auditors and approves audit and non-audit fee services Assists board oversight of: the integrity of our financial statements; our compliance with legal and regulatory requirements; the independent auditor's qualifications and independence; and the performance of the internal audit function and the independent auditors Prepares the annual report of the audit committee to be included in our proxy statement 7 NOMINATING & GOVERNANCE: Uzi Zucker, Chair Sherwood M. Weiser Stuart Subotnick Identifies individuals qualified to become board members Selects the slate of director nominees for the annual meeting of shareholders Develops and recommends corporate governance principles 1 COMPENSATION: Sherwood M. Weiser, Chair Modesto A. Maidique Uzi Zucker Discharges the board's responsibilities relating to the compensation of independent directors and executive officers Administers stock incentive plans Makes grants of stock and option awards Prepares the annual report on executive compensation to be included in our proxy statement Makes recommendations to the board with respect to incentive compensation and equity-based plans 3